GoogleCloudPlatform/functions-framework-dotnet/docs/packages.md

 ## Creating a function server without the invoker package

-Nothing ties Google Cloud Functions (or Cloud Run) to the invoker package.
+Nothing ties Cloud Run (or Cloud Functions) to the invoker package.
 It's entirely possible to deploy a regular ASP.NET Core application to Google Cloud Functions, with some changes.
+This approach is better suited to Cloud Run than Cloud Functions, but will work on both platforms.

 At a minimum, you would need to configure the server to listen on the port specified by the `PORT` environment variable.
 Additionally,